Taylor Hollingsworth

-Taylor Hollingsworth is a guitarist, singer-songwriter and artist from Birmingham, Alabama.
+Taylor Hollingsworth (born May 11, 1980) is a guitarist, singer-songwriter and artist from Birmingham, Alabama.
 Hollingsworth is also member of Conor Oberst and the Mystic Valley Band and Dead Fingers, and has toured with Conor Oberst, Maria Taylor, The Dexateens, Monsieur Jeffrey Evans and his Southern Ace's and Verbena.

 Biography

-Hollingsworth purchased his first guitar at age 14, shortly after his father passed away.
+Hollingsworth purchased his first guitar at age 14, shortly after his father died.
 After starting and playing in a variety of bands including Verbena and The Dexateens, he began gaining notoriety in 2002 with the now-defunct Taylor and the Puffs.
 "Taylor and the Puffs" released Skybucket Records' first band recording You Know That Summer's Comin in 2003.